teh0xqb/re-trials/README.md

 ## Installation

-Use the npm or yarn package managers to install:
+Use the npm or yarn package managers to install dependencies:

 ```bash
 yarn install